 - Blurred vision or twitching

-We put our eyes under constant pressure when we regularly work on computer screens, increasing the risk of eye strain and causing considerable discomfort.
+In this digital era, we all put our eyes under constant pressure when we regularly work on computer screens, increasing the risk of eye strain and causing considerable discomfort.

 There are ways we can reduce the risk though, here are 5 tips for relieving computer eye strain:

-- Adjust the height of your monitor [or your desk chair] – the screen should be about an arm’s length away and the top of the screen should be at or just below eye level.
+- Adjust the height of your monitor (or your desk chair)– the screen should be about an arm’s length away, and the top of the screen should be at or just below eye level.

 - Adjust your type size for easier reading – use your screen settings to enlarge the typeface and adapt the contrast and brightness to levels that suit you.

 - Have regular eye tests – make sure you are monitoring your eye health with regular eye tests.
-Your optometrist will be able to offer advice when it comes to eyecare and can monitor your eyes for any signs of potential problems.
+Your optometrist will be able to offer advice when it comes to eye care and can monitor your eyes for any signs of potential problems.
 They will also provide guidance when it comes to the best way to look after your eyes, as well as what lenses are right for you.